Back to: Dot Net Interview Questions and Answers

 A transaction is a group of SQL statements that are treated as a single unit.
 A successful transaction must pass the “ACID” test i.e. it must be

 A transaction is an atomicity if it works like a single action rather than a collection of separate operations.
 So, when all the separate operations succeed then the transaction succeeds and is committed to the database.
 On the other hand, if a single operation fails during the transaction then everything is considered to have failed and must be undone (rolled back) if it has already taken place but in any case not left half-done.
 Example of transferring money from one account to another.

 That means this property of a transaction ensures that a transaction either completely or does not happen at all.

 This property ensures that the database data is in the consistent state before the transaction and left in a consistent state after the transaction.
 If the transaction violates the rules it must be rolled back.

 Every transaction has a well-defined boundary.
 That is it is isolated from another transaction.
 One transaction shouldn’t affect other transactions running at the same time.
 This prevents transactions from making changes to data based on the uncommitted information.
 Data modifications made by one transaction must be isolated from the data modifications made by all other transactions.
 Most databases use locking to maintain transaction isolation.
 That means a transaction should be isolated means that no other operation should be allowed to access or see the intermediate state data.

 Data modifications that occur within a successful transaction are kept permanently within the database in case of system failure.

-In this article, I try to explain most frequently asked SQL Server TCL Interview Questions and Answers.
-I hope this article will help you with your need.
+In the next article, I am going to discuss SQL Server Exception Handling Interview Questions and Answers.
+Here, in this article, I try to explain the most frequently asked SQL Server TCL Interview Questions and Answers.
+I hope you enjoy this SQL Server TCL Interview Questions and Answers article.
 I would like to have your feedback.
-Please post your feedback, question, or comments about this article.
+Please post your feedback, question, or comments about this SQL Server TCL Interview Questions and Answers article.